simbathesailor/simbathesailor.dev/src/pages/solve-pdf-preview-nightmare/index.md

 ## My Attempts

-1. Just open the pdf in the new tab and the borwser will take care of it to preview it correctly.
+1. Just open the pdf in the new tab and the browser will take care of it to preview  correctly.

 **Problem**: It's not always the best experience for the user.
-You don't want user to switch the context to a separate tab.
+You don't want user to switch the context by moving to a separate tab.
 It looks much bad when it happens on mobile device.
 The better experience would be on the same page without sacrificing context.

 2. Try to open the document in a iframe.
 The iframe can be bit tricky across browsers.
 There can be security restrictions and disallow policy for certain pdfs.
 E.g When I tried opening some sample pdf which were opening fine on desktop device were not rendering at all on mobile device.